Turks and Caicos Islands

 Vascular plant species restricted to the Turks and Caicos Islands

-Other endemic plants include the Winter Orchid Encyclia caicensis (IOPSE),
+include the Winter Orchid Encyclia

-pdf file), Caroline's Pink Flower
+(iNaturalist), Caroline's Pink

 Stenandrium carolinae